KevinAst/MyWeb/FireWithin/intro.md

 ## How I Study

-In my study, I have found that it helps me to supplement the reading of Gods word with a sermon series from a trusted evangelical pastor.
+In my study, I have found that it helps to supplement the reading of Gods word with a sermon series from a trusted evangelical pastor.
 It simply adds more background and insight that makes the scriptures come alive.
-This of course is <mark>in addition to prayer</mark> - _*asking the Holy Spirit for discernment and guidance*_.
+This of course this     is <mark>in addition to prayer</mark> - _*asking the Holy Spirit for discernment and guidance*_.

 When I study a book of the Bible, I follow this pattern: